Red-Panda-Dev/rust-anticaptcha/README.md

 The library is intended for software developers and is used to work with the [AntiCaptcha](https://getcaptchasolution.com/agggpuit4b) service API.

-***

-If you have any questions, please send a message to the [Telegram](https://t.me/pythoncaptcha) chat room.

-Or email python-captcha@pm.me

 ## How to install?

 We recommend using the latest version of Rust. `rust-anticaptcha` supports Rust 2021.